Renormalizing the Quark-Meson-Diquark Model: Analytical studies

 this yields the analytical form

-We see that we recover the well-known first correction from the superconducting gap to the Stefan-Boltzmann pressure proportional to $\bar\Delta_{\text{gap}}^2 / \mu^2$ \cite{Rajagopal:2000ff,Shovkovy:2002kv}.
-Moreover, we observe from \cref{eq:poverpsb} that the quartic coupling only affects sub-leading contributions proportional to $\bar\Delta_{\text{gap}}^4$, which are negligible at high densities,
+We see that we recover the well-known first correction from the superconducting gap to the Stefan-Boltzmann pressure proportional to $\bDelgapZero^2 / \mu^2$ \cite{Rajagopal:2000ff,Shovkovy:2002kv}.
+Moreover, we observe from \cref{eq:poverpsb} that the quartic coupling only affects sub-leading contributions proportional to $\bDelgapZero^4$, which are negligible at high densities,

-We note that this expansion is a general property of the model and remains valid, even if further terms, additional to the quartic coupling, are added to the classical effective action.
+We note that this expansion is a general feature of the model and remains valid, even when additional terms beyond the quartic coupling are included in the classical effective action.